Create Your First Destination

 Prerequisites

-Before creating a destination, you need to have connected your Notion workspace to Quicktion.
+Before creating a destination, you need to have connected at least one integration: connect your Notion workspace, connect your Google account, or connect your Airtable account.

 Create a Destination

-- Select the Notion integration you want to use (the workspace you connected earlier).
+3. Select the integration you want to use — a Notion workspace, Google account, or Airtable account you connected earlier.

 You'll now see your new destination with its unique forwarding address (e.g., abc123@in.quicktion.io).
 Copy this address -- you'll need it to start forwarding emails.